BC Rail: CN era (2004-present)

 On August 5, 2005, a 144-car CN train heading inland from Brackendale, derailed spilling eight empty lumber flat cars and one tank car of sodium hydroxide.
 The tank car spilled sodium hydroxide into the Cheakamus River, killing most of its fish.

 Moran is a railway point on the BC Rail line north of Pavilion, British Columbia.
 The location, which is high on the side of the stretch of the Fraser Canyon known as Moran Canyon, is notable as the site of the proposed Moran Dam.
 At Moran, on June 29, 2006, a diesel locomotive hauling one flatcar of lumber down the steep Pavilion grade 18 mi north of Lillooet had its air brakes fail.
 The train gathered speed until it derailed over a steep gravelly slope; two of the three crew members were killed.

 In late March 2020, CN announced that it planned on abolishing through freight on the Lillooet Subdivision, between Williams Lake and Lillooet; as well as on the Squamish Sub, between Lillooet and Squamish.
 With some mills already curtailing operations and a further slowdown expected due to the emerging COVID-19 pandemic, on-line traffic did not warrant use of the 271 mi section of railway, which runs through treacherous and maintenance-intensive territory.
 On April 7, the last regularly scheduled freight train arrived at the yard in Squamish.
 The remaining traffic in Williams Lake and points north now moves to the Greater Vancouver area via Prince George and the CN mainline.
 On the Squamish Subdivision, CN reportedly provided service to Continental Log homes in Mount Currie, and continues to use the line for railcar storage.
 The Rocky Mountaineer luxury railtour sightseeing train still operates during the summer, as the only remaining through train on the line.

 On July 11, 2025, CN announced plans to abandon the route.
-This raised the possibility of the government acquiring the line and using it to restart passenger service, according to Patrick Weiler, the member of Parliament for that region.
+This raised the possibility of the BC government terminating the freight operations lease and simultaneously relaunching passenger service, according to Patrick Weiler, the member of Parliament for that region.